saumya9876/ChiCode/README.md

 ## MEET THE TEAM
 ### Nishi Kaura
 #### *Co-Founder*
 I am a rising junior attending Lynbrook High School.
 I have been programming since an early age.
 I enjoy coding in Java, Python, and other languages in my free time.
-I am also co-founder of [A-Z Hacks](https://www.a-zhacks.com), where the hackathon hosted 100 particpants and was in partnership with LinkedIn and NOVA.
+I have completed the APCS A curriculum.
+I am also co-founder of [A-Z Hacks](https://www.a-zhacks.com), where the hackathon hosted over 100 particpants and was in partnership with Fortune 500 company, LinkedIn and NOVA.
 I am excited to serve as co-founder of ChiCode!

 ### Saumya Verma
 #### *Co-Founder*